briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Disseminate” means to post, distribute, or publish on a computer device, computer network, web site, or other electronic device or medium of communication.
+    1. _(1)_ "Disseminate" means to post, distribute, or publish on a computer device, computer network, web site, or other electronic device or medium of communication.

-    2. _(2)_ “Image” means a photograph, film, videotape, digital recording or other depiction or portrayal of a person.
+    2. _(2)_ "Image" means a photograph, film, videotape, digital recording or other depiction or portrayal of a person.

-    3. _(3)_ “Interactive computer service” has the meaning defined in the “Telecommunications Act of 1996", 47 U.S.C.
+    3. _(3)_ "Interactive computer service" has the meaning defined in the "Telecommunications Act of 1996", 47 U.S.C.
 230, as amended.

-    4. _(4)_ “Internet provider” means a provider of internet service, including all of the following:
+    4. _(4)_ "Internet provider" means a provider of internet service, including all of the following:

         1. _(A)_ Broadband service, however defined or classified by the federal communications commission;

-        2. _(B)_ Information service or telecommunication service, both as defined in the “Telecommunications Act of 1996" 47 U.S.C.
+        2. _(B)_ Information service or telecommunication service, both as defined in the "Telecommunications Act of 1996" 47 U.S.C.
 153, as amended.

         3. _(C)_ Internet protocol-enabled services, as defined in Ohio R.C.
         4927.01.

-    5. _(5)_ “Mobile service” and “telecommunications carrier” have the meanings defined in 47 U.S.C.
+    5. _(5)_ "Mobile service" and "telecommunications carrier" have the meanings defined in 47 U.S.C.
 153, as amended.

-    6. _(6)_ “Cable service provider” has the same meaning as in Ohio R.C.
+    6. _(6)_ "Cable service provider" has the same meaning as in Ohio R.C.
     1332.01.

-    7. _(7)_ “Direct-to-home satellite service” has the meaning defined in 47 U.S.C.
+    7. _(7)_ "Direct-to-home satellite service" has the meaning defined in 47 U.S.C.
 303, as amended.

-    8. _(8)_ “Video service provider” has the same meaning as in Ohio R.C.
+    8. _(8)_ "Video service provider" has the same meaning as in Ohio R.C.
     1332.21.

-    9. _(9)_ “Sexual act” means any of the following:
+    9. _(9)_ "Sexual act" means any of the following:

         1. _(A)_ Sexual activity;